 Take a sharp pointy object like a pen or a bent paper clip and press the button in the small hole next to the MicroSD card slot.
 Keep the button pressed, switch on Iridium and hold the button for about 5 more seconds.
 After the splash screen, a message will pop up that Iridium booted from SD card.
 Initialize Iridium and perform a “Full Init”.
 Now the synth will copy all the sounds and samples from the USB stick.
 This takes about 30 minutes and the device will show a message onscreen when finished.
 Then, the device needs to be switched off and the two media should be removed.
 After the next start the message: “rebuilding patch cache” appears and Iridium is then back in the factory state.

-Since the init process was performed with OS version 2.5.0, you should now update to the current OS version.
+After the initialization you should update to the current OS version.

-WARNING: During initialization, Iridiums internal memory will be cleared completely.
+WARNING: During initialization, the Iridium internal memory will be cleared completely.
 Please back up your personal data before.
 Patches and samples can be exported using Load>Actions>Export.